benjuh/aoc2023/README.md

 Space Complexity: O(n) where n is the length of the valid pipeline

 For part 2, we already have the list of `visited` points which is also known as the `main pipeline`.
 Any points that are enclosed by the `main pipeline` get added to the total.
 We can find which ones are enclosed by traversing through and having a boolean "flag" of `is_enclosed` and flip it between true or false every time is goes past a `|`,`L` or `J`.
 Then we return the total.

-Time Complexity: O(n) where n is the length of the input string Space Complexity: O(n) where n is the length of the input string

 ## Day 11